shahmirzali49/printing_ffi/README.md

 ## Limitations 🚧

--   Linux support is planned but not yet implemented.
 -   Requires manual setup for macOS (CUPS installation, Podfile configuration).
+-   Requires manual setup for macOS and Linux to install printing system dependencies.
 -   The Windows implementation automatically downloads and bundles the `pdfium` library for PDF rendering.

 ## Troubleshooting 🛠️